-Now what?: COE estimates for repairing the dam have been from 3 to 7 years, including diagnosing the problem, engineering repair options, finding funding, and bidding and construction.
+Now what?: COE estimates for repairing the dam currently are 7 to 9 years, including diagnosing the problem, engineering repair options, finding funding, and bidding and construction.

-Vegetation rapidly colonized and grew in the lake bottom after the drawdown (below - Hernando Point - June, left; September, right) to provide fish and wildlife habitat until re-flooding.
-The time until repairs are completed will determine whether that vegetation will be brush or grown trees.
+Vegetation has rapidly colonized and grown up in the lake bottom (below - Dub Patton ramp - June 2023, left; September 2024, right) to provide fish and wildlife habitat until re-flooding.
+By the time repairs are completed, this vegetation will be brush and grown trees.
 Like the original lake, fish in the river and sloughs will reproduce heavily and create a "new lake" effect with rapid growth and abundance.
-Anglers can expect catchable-sized fish, especially largemouth and white bass, by fall after the first spring spawn.
+Anglers can expect catchable-sized fish, especially Largemouth Bass and White Bass, by fall after their first spawn.
 Bream, crappie, and catfish will take another year or two.